Aggregating distribution forecasts from deep ensembles: Combining probabilistic forecasts

 In our evaluation of predictive performance, we will follow the principle of \cite{Gneiting2007probabilistic} that a probabilistic forecast should aim to maximize sharpness subject to calibration.
 Calibration refers to the statistical consistency between the forecast distribution and the observation, whereas sharpness is a property of the forecast alone and refers to the degree of forecast uncertainty.
 A forecast is said to be sharper, the smaller the associated uncertainty.

 Quantitatively, calibration and sharpness can be assessed simultaneously using proper scoring rules \citep{Gneiting2007scoring}.
-A scoring rule $S(F,y)$ assigns a penalty to a pair of a probabilistic forecast $F$ and corresponding observation $y \in \R$ and is called proper if the underlying true distribution $G$ scores lowest in expectation, that is, $\mathbb{E}S(G,Y) \leq \mathbb{E}S(F,Y)$ for all $F,G$ if $Y\sim G$.
+A scoring rule $S(F,y)$ assigns a penalty to a pair of a probabilistic forecast $F$ and corresponding observation $y \in \R$ and is called proper if the underlying true distribution $G$ scores lowest in expectation.
 Our forecast evaluation in the following will mainly focus on the widely used continuous ranked probability score \citep[CRPS;][]{Matheson1976}

 where $F$ is a forecast distribution with finite first moment and $\mathbbm{1}$ is the indicator function.
 Proper scoring rules such as the CRPS are not only used for forecast evaluation but also provide valuable tools for estimating model parameters.
 In the case of the CRPS, the estimation typically relies on closed-form analytical expressions of the integral in \eqref{eq:crps} \citep[see, for example,][]{Jordan2019scoringrules} and is referred to as optimum score estimation \citep{Gneiting2007scoring}.